BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Experiment

-We adopt a two-stage training scheme and conduct all experiments on a single NVIDIA A800 GPU with 80GB of memory.
-In \textbf{Stage I}, we employ the AdamW optimizer with an initial learning rate of \(1\times10^{-4}\) and a weight decay of 0.01.
-The first 5 epochs utilize linear warm-up followed by cosine annealing.
-The batch size is set to 256, and the training lasts for 200 epochs with mixed-precision training and gradient clipping enabled.
-In \textbf{Stage II}, the weight decay is set to 0.05, and the learning rate gradually decreases as training progresses, as detailed in the Appendix.
-Following the settings in prior works~\cite{pointllm,shapellm,minigpt_3d}, we split 200 samples as the test set.
-For a fair comparison with point-based baselines, each Brep model is converted into a point cloud representation \(P \in \mathbb{R}^{n\times d}\), where the number of points \(n\) is 8{,}192 and the feature dimension \(d\) is 6 (missing colors are set to black).
-Under consistent data splits and evaluation protocols, we reproduce MiniGPT-3D~\cite{minigpt_3d}, PointLLM~\cite{pointllm}, and ShapeLLM~\cite{shapellm} on the Brep2Text dataset, and employ Qwen-Max (``qwen-max-2025-01-25'') as the evaluation model.
-We also compare our approach against several SOTA 3D-LLMs for comprehensive benchmarking.
+\textbf{Implementation Details.} We adopt a two-step training scheme and conduct all experiments on 4 * 80GB A800 GPUs.
+We select the Qwen3-8B~\cite{qwen3technicalreport} model as the large language model backbone and initialize the Q-Former and projector using the pre-trained weights of TinyGPT-V~\cite{yuan2024tinygptv}.
+In the \textbf{first stage}, we utilize the AdamW optimizer with an initial learning rate of $1 \times 10^{-4}$ and a weight decay of 0.01.
+A linear warmup is applied for the first 5 epochs, followed by a cosine annealing strategy.
+The batch size is set to 256, and the model is trained for a total of 200 epochs with mixed-precision training and gradient clipping enabled.
+In the \textbf{second stage}, the weight decay is set to 0.05.
+The learning rate for the stage-1 is set to $3 \times 10^{-5}$, and $5 \times 10^{-6}$ for the stage-2.
+Following the settings of previous works~\cite{pointllm,shapellm,minigpt_3d}, we allocate 200 samples to the test set.
+For a fair comparison with point cloud-based baseline methods, each B-rep model is converted into a point cloud representation $P \in \mathbb{R}^{n \times d}$, where the number of points $n$ is 8192 and the feature dimension $d$ is 6 (missing color channels are set to black).
+For the VLM baselines, we render standard three-view images for each B-rep model.
+Additionally, we employ the ``Qwen3-30B-A3B-Instruct-2507'' model as the judge model during the evaluation phase.
+More implementation and training details can be found in the supplementary material.

+\textbf{Baselines.} To investigate the performance gap among image-based, point cloud-based, and B-rep-based Multimodal Large Language Models, and to demonstrate the superiority of the B-rep data format in representing CAD geometry, we select several competitive 2D and 3D MLLMs as baselines.
+Under a consistent data split and evaluation protocol, we retrained all baselines on the Brep2Text dataset and uniformly use Qwen3-30B~\cite{qwen3technicalreport} for objective quantitative evaluation.